chrisppy/otterchat/README.md

 # otterchat

-otterchat is a pluggable terminal based chat client written in Go.
+otterchat is pluggable terminal based chat client written in Go.

 By default, otterchat comes bundled with an IRC plugin.

+Note: This is a work in progress.

 ## Usage